What Does Bread Symbolize in the Bible?

 Exodus 16:4 – “Then the Lord said to Moses, ‘I will rain down bread from heaven for you.
 The people are to go out each day and gather enough for that day.'”

 For the next 40 years—that’s nearly 15,000 days—manna appeared every morning except Sabbath.
-Mysterious bread-like substance covering the ground, enough for everyone, provided fresh daily.
+This miraculous bread from heaven covered the ground each day, providing enough food for everyone and serving as a daily reminder of God’s provision.

 Exodus 16:15 tells us the Israelites asked “What is it?”
 (Hebrew: man hu?), which became the name “manna.”
 They literally ate “What-is-it?” for four decades.

-Here’s the brilliance: God designed manna to teach daily dependence.
+Here’s the brilliance: God designed manna to teach daily dependence on Him.
 You couldn’t stockpile it (except Friday’s double portion for Sabbath).
 It rotted if you tried hoarding.
 Every single morning, you had to trust God would provide again.

 I’m the guy who bulk-buys at Costco to feel secure.
 The manna system would’ve driven me crazy.
 But that’s the point—God wanted Israel to wake up daily and remember: “My survival depends on God’s provision, not my planning.”